 Sec.
 2. (a) The following utilities, or their successors in interest, must submit to the commission an IRP that covers at least a 20 year planning horizon consistent with this rule according to the following schedule:

-(1) Duke Energy Indiana, Indiana Michigan Power Company, Indiana Municipal Power Agency, and Wabash Valley Power Association on November 1, 2013, and biennially thereafter.
+(1) Duke Energy Indiana, Indiana Michigan Power Company, Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company shall submit their respective IRPs on November 1 of the year preceding the filing of their respective DSM plans pursuant to 170 IAC 4-8 et seq.

-(2) Hoosier Energy Rural Electric Cooperative, Indianapolis Power and Light Company, Northern Indiana Public Service Company, and Southern Indiana Gas and Electric Company on November 1, 2014, and biennially thereafter.
+(2) Hoosier Energy Rural Electric Cooperative, Indiana Municipal Power Agency, and Wabash Valley Power Association shall submit their respective IRPs on November 1, 2017, and every three years thereafter.

 Upon request of a utility, the director may grant an extension of any such submission dates, for good cause shown.

 (b) Prior to constructing, purchasing, or leasing a generating facility to provide electric service within the state of Indiana, a utility not listed in subsection (a) must submit to the commission an IRP consistent with this rule.
-If the generating facility, after appropriate commission review, is constructed, purchased, or leased, the utility shall submit to the commission on a biennial basis, an IRP consistent with this rule.
+If the generating facility, after appropriate commission review, is constructed, purchased, or leased, the utility shall submit to the commission every three years, an IRP consistent with this rule.

 (c) A utility subject to section 0.1 must submit to the commission, on or before the applicable date as specified in subsection (a), the following documents: